LPeter1997/CppCmb/README.md

 # How do I use it?

-See the [wiki](https://github.com/LPeter1997/CppCmb/wiki) for usage.
+See the [wiki](https://github.com/LPeter1997/CppCmb/wiki) for documentation and tutorial.
+See [examples folder](https://github.com/LPeter1997/CppCmb/tree/master/examples) for usage.

 # How can I contribute?

 You can open issues, or do a pull-request if you've implemented/fixed something.

+# To do:
+* Create regression tests
+* Provide some helper to implement terminal matching
+* Automatic single-element tuple unwrapping when possible